Robyn Spears

 I am a historian of global Latter-day Saint women.

-My research focuses on religion, gender, and medicine in the nineteenth century.
-My book manuscript, First Females: Latter-day Saints in Europe and Oceania, examines the lives of the first women baptized into The Church of Jesus Christ of Latter-day Saints in Europe and Oceania: Ann Dawson (1785-1849) in England and a woman known simply as Teri’i (ca. 1800-ca. 1860) in what is now known as French Polynesia.
+My research focuses on genealogy, religion, gender, and medicine in the nineteenth century.
+My book manuscripts examine the lives of the first women baptized into The Church of Jesus Christ of Latter-day Saints in Europe and Oceania: Ann Dawson (1785-1849) in England and a woman known simply as Teri’i (ca. 1800-ca. 1860) in what is now known as French Polynesia.